Government confirms funding for EU students for 2018 to 2019

-The LLB Law three year programme is the largest in the School.
-It is the traditional LLB course which encompasses the foundations of legal knowledge.
+The LLB in Law and Politics joint honours degree was the first of its kind in the University of London.
+It offers you the opportunity to study the closely related disciplines of Law and Politics side by side in a three-year programme.
+The LLB Law and Politics encompasses the foundations of legal knowledge.
 These are the essential components that satisfy the Bar Council and Law Society professional requirements which make it a qualifying law degree.

 The School of Law at Queen Mary is ranked 3rd in the UK and 1st in London by the Guardian University Guide 2018.
 Our students are also happy with us, giving an overall satisfaction rating of 91 per cent in the most recent National Student Survey.

 Alongside our degree programmes students can take advantage of the large number of student run law societies and get involved with departmental events and networking opportunities through becoming a student ambassador.

 The School of Law was the first law school in London to set up a Legal Advice Centre (LAC), offering free legal advice to members of the public.
 Our students volunteer in an advisory capacity and work alongside qualified solicitors from top city law firms.
 The LAC enters its 10th year in 2016 and has a number of award winning projects; its most recent, SPITE , aimed at victims of revenge porn has been nominated for a number of awards in its first year of running.